 I’ll be back with the group in tomorrow’s post that will begin with a walking tour of Salzburg.
 Meanwhile, here’s a link to the handful of photos not in this post.

-In the second, my rebroadcast of the five living actors who played the children helping Julie Andrews celebrate her AFI Life Achievement Award.
+In the second, watch the five living actors who played the children help Julie Andrews celebrate her AFI Life Achievement Award.